 5 points - c.
 Installation and maintenance of a camera video security system with at least one (1) camera monitoring each of the following areas: front of each building, back of each building, community room, computer center, rental office, all site entrance/exit roadways and parking areas.
 5 points - d.
 Construction and maintenance of a walking trail, minimum four (4) feet wide and 1250 linear feet paved and continuous.
 At least one (1) permanently anchored weather resistant bench with a back must be installed at the mid-point of the trail.
 Sidewalks are not eligible for these points.
+This option not available to Applicants that elected this amenity for points under Serving Resident Populations with Special Housing Needs.

-5 points - e.
+- e.
 Construction and maintenance of perimeter fencing extending around all sides of the development site, except at development entrances.
 Chain link fencing is not eligible for these points.

 5 points - f.
 Construction and/or rehabilitation of development signs, including the Fair Housing Logo, at all entrances to the development site.

 5 points - g.
 Use of anti-fungal roofing materials with a minimum 30 year warranty.
 5 points - h.
 Rehabilitation of an Existing Multifamily Housing development that includes complete replacement of existing exterior wooden stair systems (regardless of remaining useful life) with new steel or concrete stair systems.

-5 points - i.
+i.
 The proposed development exclusively involves a structure or structures listed individually in the National Register of Historic Places, or is located in a registered historic district and certified by the Secretary of the U. S. Department of the Interior as being of historical significance to the district.
 All proposed construction and/or rehabilitation shall be completed in such a manner as to be eligible for historic rehabilitation credits.
 Developments seeking to combine historic nature and adaptive reuse will be treated as new construction.
+5 points